Foster care and social networking

 - How can social workers help foster families to manage the complex situations that can arise from the use of social networking sites?

-The guide provides a wealth of information, raises important questions and offers valuable advice.
+The guide provides a wealth of information.
+It raises important questions and offers valuable advice.
 Case studies and quotations from foster carers and fostering workers enable experiences to be shared, and reveal the potential and significant risks that some people have experienced and also the strategies used to manage difficult situations.